Skip to content

 Preparing for automation

 Whilst automating everything sounds easy, it should not be the first step.
 The first step would obviously be to tell your team to properly configure their IDE.
-Review their own code before committing, write tests, etc. but in the end, there will always be someone who forgets or ignores these rules.
+To review their own code before committing, write tests, etc. but in the end, there will always be someone who forgets or ignores these rules.

 Employing automation technology in a Projects workflow is not as easy as enabling a certain feature in some tool.
 It has to be planned beforehand and some manual work is definitely required.